voidauth/voidauth/README.md

 ## Quick Start

-Getting started with VoidAuth is straightforward, below is an example of how you could add VoidAuth to a `compose.yml` file:
+Getting started with VoidAuth is straightforward, the recommended approach is to add VoidAuth to a `compose.yml` file:
 ``` yaml
 services:
   # ---------------------------------